Herd Health Program :

 Here is a good link about Hoof Trimming this site has pictures that explain it well.

 ( I wasn't sure where to add this but I thought it was important to share because we found it works so well and is important for herd health to keep the pens clean and dry).

 Our barns have a dry pack of wood chips on the bottom layers of all of the pens.
 When cleaned it is only taken down to this layer of dry chips.
-Then loose dry white wash lime powder is spread on top to create a barrier and to also help control parasites.
-We are using Peat Moss for bedding over top of the lime layer rather than straw or shavings.
-We have found that it is much dryer, less costly and easier to keep the pens clean.
-So we are cleaning less often.
+Several times a year we spray down the pens with disinfectant or bleach and water.
+Then loose dry white wash lime powder is spread on top to create a barrier and to also help control parasites and coxideosis.
+We use either Peat Moss or shavings for bedding over top of the lime layer depending on availability.
+We have found that the Moss is much dryer, less costly and easier to keep the pens clean.
+So we can clean less often.
 (It use to be every two weeks or so for the animals that are stalled now it is about once a month or even less depending on the weather).
 Usually we put a bit of straw or loose hay on top just to keep it from being too dusty.
 Also as an added plus we are seeing that it helps keep their hooves dry and clean and they don't require as much trimming even when they are kept in because of the absorbency of the Peat Moss.

 We purchase ours from a local farmer that sells it on farm but for more information on the company that produces it they have an e-mail address: firstname.lastname@example.org